- What is abuse?

 All children and young people witnessing domestic violence are being emotionally abused.
 Understandably, children and young people who have experienced domestic abuse will feel many different emotions.
 Each child or young person will deal with their emotions differently.

-If you are working with a child or young person who has been living with domestic abuse make sure that they talk to someone about what they've seen, what their worries are and what's happening either to them or at home.
+If you're working with a child or young person who has been living with domestic abuse, make sure they talk to someone about what they've seen, what their worries are and what's happening, either to them or at home.

 It's normal that they may withdraw, feel upset, angry or confused.
 However, you can support them in expressing these feelings more positively, in ways that are not abusive or damaging to themselves or those around them.